Nde-Code/nde-shortener/privacy.md

 I also reserve the right to shut down the public instance or discontinue this project at any time.

+## About My Online Instance with [Deno Deploy](https://deno.com/deploy)

+Deno Deploy is a global, serverless platform used to host JavaScript and TypeScript applications.

+This instance is hosted using Deno Deploy (although you're free to run your own).
+Please note that the hashed IP data stored in the KV database may transit and be stored **outside the European Union**, specifically in the **United States**.

+Even though IP addresses are hashed with a strong secret and automatically deleted every 24 hours, this data might be subject to processing in jurisdictions with different privacy laws.

+If you're concerned about this, consider self-hosting the project in an EU-only environment.

 ## Changes to This Privacy Policy:
 I may update this Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.